pen-lang/pen/doc/src/references/language/types.md

 # Types

+This page describes different data types in the language.

 ## Number

 It represents a real number.
 It is implemented as a 64-bit floating point number of [IEEE 754](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) under the hood.